 7. Is there a recommended size for a tee deck structure and hitting station.

-There are some standards in use but they are not cut in stone.
-We have varied hitting station sizes from 2.5m x 4.75m (8′-2″ x 15′-6″) to 12′ x 22′.
+We have varied hitting station sizes from 2.5m x 4.75m (8′-2″ x 15′-6″) to 93.66m x 6.71m (12′ x 22′ ).
 These dimensions include the walkway behind the actual hitting station.
 Ideally for our system and a good large walkway behind we recommend 10′ x 20′ (3.1m x 6.2m) for each station.
 Floor to floor separation heights should be between 10′ and 12′ feet, depending on the design of the floor (roof) structure and how the lights, heaters, etc will be mounted and located.
 Building a deck design with a curve (like Skokie Golf Park in Chicago or CrackerJax in Scottsdale, AZ ) is more expensive than a straight or 3-segment deck (where the two ends are canted in toward the center of the range) like Desert Pines, Las Vegas or Heartland Golf Park in Long Island.

 8. What can Range Automation Systems provide for me?

 RAS is a design/build manufacturer and installer of automated tee-up and ball wash/dry, storage and delivery systems.
-Prior to a contract we will provide sample drawings (usually from a completed project) to give our customers an idea of dimensions and specific requirements.
-Usually we provide standard details to an architect to include in his design so our equipment can easily be added.
-These include hitting station layouts (right hand, left hand and dual right/left hitting stations), dimensions for ball room (ball wash/storage), overall tee deck dimensions, ceiling heights, roof lines, safety netting and overhangs, etc. We have also developed a computer program that uses empirical and site specific data to calculate the sales increase to your range if it is fully automated vs. selling buckets.
+Prior to a contract, RAS will provide sample drawings (usually from a completed project) to give our customers an idea of dimensions and specific requirements.
+We also provide standard details to an architect to include in his design so our equipment can easily be added.
+These include: hitting station layouts (right hand, left hand and dual right/left hitting stations), dimensions for ball room (ball wash/storage), overall tee deck dimensions, ceiling heights, roof lines, safety netting and overhangs, etc. We have also developed a computer program that uses empirical and site specific data to calculate the sales increase to your range if it is fully automated vs. selling buckets.

 9. If we purchase one of your systems what is included?

-10. Would you provide me with a complete set of drawings for my range before I sign up to buy the equipment?
+10. Would you provide me with a complete set of drawings for my range based on my drawings before I sign up to buy the equipment?

-Yes, based on your initial concept layout.
-We will charge you $1,500 (50 stations or less) or $2,000 (over 50 stations).
-This charge will be credited at the time you sign a contract to purchase one of our systems.
-Keep in mind the drawings may change based on further design revisions by you or your architect.
+Yes we can!
+We charge $1,500 (50 stations or less) or $2,000 (over 50 stations).
+However, his charge will be credited back if you do decide to purchase one of our systems.
+Keep in mind that drawings often change based on further design revisions by you or your architect.

 11. What kind of Sales figures do these fully automated ranges produce?

-As for metropolitan ranges, our leader is in New York at over $2.5MM USD/yr, however they can charge 16-23 cents/ball.
-Other major market ranges around the U.S. charge from 7-12 cents per ball and generate annual sales of $700,000 to $1.3MM.
-These figures are revenue from golf ball sales only, no pro shop, restaurant sales or vending machines, etc. A more useful way to look at this data is in terms of dollar sales per hitting station per year (“$/s/yr”).
-The average $/s/yr for ranges in the US is approx. $5,000.
-Top metro ranges in the USA report substantially more revenue per station per year but few if any approach the average numbers our automated ranges produce of $15K-25K/per station/year in sales.
-Usually we find that our systems increase sales by about 25-35% over previous bucket levels at facilities we convert.
+As for metropolitan ranges, our leader is in New York at over $2.5MM USD/yr, however they can charge a premium of 16-23 cents/ball.
+Other major market ranges around the U.S. charge from 7-12 cents per ball.
+This can generate annual sales of $700,000 to $1.3MM.
+These figures are revenue from golf ball sales only, not including pro shop, restaurant sales or vending machines, etc. A more useful way to look at this data is in terms of dollar sales per hitting bay per year (“$/b/yr”).
+The average $/b/yr for ranges in the US is approx. $5,000.
+Top metro ranges in the USA report substantially more revenue per station per year but few if any approach the average numbers our automated ranges produce of $15K-25K/per bay/year in sales.
+Typically we find that our systems increase sales by about 25-35% over previous bucket levels at facilities we convert.